-Wim Delvoye’s work has been on display at: Guggenheim, Venice, Italy (2009); Musée d’Art Moderne et d’Art Contemporain (MAMAC), Nice, France (2010); Musée Rodin, Paris (2010); Palais des Beaux-Arts (BOZAR), Brussels, Belgium (2010-2011); Louvre, Paris (2012); the Museum of Old and New Art, Hobart Tasmania, Australia (2012), Pushkin State Museum of Fine Art, Moscow (2014); Tehran Museum of Contemporary Art, Iran (2016); MUDAM, Luxembourg (2016)
+Throughout the years, Wim Delvoye’s work has graced numerous prestigious venues worldwide, including the Guggenheim Collection in Venice, Italy (2009), Musée d’Art Moderne et d’Art Contemporain (MAMAC) in Nice, France (2010), Musée Rodin in Paris, France (2010), Palais des Beaux-Arts (BOZAR) in Brussels, Belgium (2010-2011), Louvre in Paris, France (2012), the Museum of Old and New Art in Hobart, Tasmania, Australia (2012), Pushkin State Museum of Fine Art in Moscow, Russia (2014), Tehran Museum of Contemporary Art in Tehran, Iran (2016), and MUDAM in Luxembourg (2016).